LinkedIn: the Number One Network for B2B Marketers

 Only 7.4% of B2B marketers never looked at LinkedIn for marketing news.
 That number is the lowest response rate for that frequency and the only one in the single digits as you can see in the below bar chart.

 Mobile and Sponsored Update advertisements are driving the company’s ad revenue growth.
 The social network’s mobile ad revenues will undergo massive growth through 2016, the last year of our forecast, fueled by its successful mobile monetization and small revenue bases.
-By 2016, LinkedIn’s mobile ad earnings will reach $140.9 million, up from $103.1 million this year—compared with $48.8 million in 2014 and $5.4 million in 2013.

 The financial success of LinkedIn along with its popularity with B2B marketers exhibits that—in the realm of social networks, LinkedIn is a viable competitor—providing a fertile ground for its users to interact.

 Need help utilizing your LinkedIn account to its maximum potential?
 Contact us today to help you form a successful social networking strategy!

 How Many Social Media Platforms Should You Focus On?
 One of the challenges that a lot of B2B companies struggle with is what how should

 Are Your Outdated SEO Tactics Costing You Traffic?
 “Eighty-nine percent of sites that ranked seven years ago are not ranking now.”
 Marcus Tober SearchMetrics “that